kiralong/arc-congen2024-radseq/README.md

 after the removal of PCR duplicates.
 At this stage, we can also take a look at the final genotypes that we will pass to the final stages of the analysis.

-We can start by taking a quick look at the `gstacks.log` file.
-Here, we are taking a quick look in the command line, by extracting a few lines around the line beggining with "`Genotyped`" using the program `grep`.
+We can start by taking a look at the `gstacks.log` file.
+Here, we are taking a quick look in the command line, by extracting a few lines around the line begining with "`Genotyped`" using the program `grep`.

 ```sh
 $ cat denovo_M6/gstacks.log | grep -A 3 -B 3 '^Genotyped'